mfp20/klipper-firmware-ng/README.md

 # Added:
 - conventional RPC based on single byte commands (see protocol.h)
 - temporary Makefile (to be removed after integration to klipper-ng)

+# Status:

+It builds.
+Never tested.
+No python counterpart existing.